contactashish13/PublishPress-Blocks/src/readme.txt

  * Fix: Deprecated code for Social Links block
  * Fix: Deprecated code for Summary block
  * Fix: Deprecated code for Woo Products block
+ * Fix: Support for more plugins in Profiles

 = 2.5.3 =
  * Fix: Advanced Button and Advanced Icon duplication id